Global well-posedness for the cubic fractional NLS on the unit disk: Introduction

-The Fourier convolution theorem plays an essential rule in I-method, since the convolution theorem translates the Fourier transform of a product into the convolution of Fourier transforms.
-Combining this fundamental fact with Littlewood-Paley decomposition, we can interpret the nonlinear term $\abs{u}^2u$ as the sum of the interaction between functions $u_1, u_2 ,u_3$ with frequencies localized at $\xi_i$ on the Fourier side.
+\paragraph{$\bullet$ \it Absence of Fourier convolution theorem} Note that the Fourier convolution theorem plays an essential rule in I-method, since the convolution theorem translates the Fourier transform of a product into the convolution of Fourier transforms.
+Combining this fundamental fact with Littlewood-Paley decomposition, we can interpret the nonlinear term $\abs{u}^2u$ as the sum of the interaction between functions $u_1, u_2 ,u_3$ with frequencies localized at $\xi_i$ ($i = 1,2,3$) on the Fourier side.
 For example, let the output frequency of in the nonlinearity $\abs{u}^2 u$ to be $\xi$ and each function $u$ is frequency localized at $\xi_1, \xi_2 , \xi_3$.
-Hence this convolution theorem implies that $\xi_1 -\xi_2 + \xi_3 = \xi$, which means that this connection in $\xi_1, \xi_2 , \xi_3$ does not allow the existence of any extremely huge frequency.
-However, on the unit disk, we lose such control in the highest frequency is due to the absence of Fourier convolution theorem.
+This convolution theorem implies that $\xi_1 -\xi_2 + \xi_3 = \xi$, which means that this connection in $\xi_1, \xi_2 , \xi_3$ does not allow the existence of any extremely huge frequency (compared to the output frequency $\xi$).
+However, on the unit disk, we lose such control in the highest frequency due to the absence of Fourier convolution theorem.
 This causes great difficulty in summing over the frequencies produced from Littlewood-Paley decomposition back to the original nonlinearity.

 Let us mention that in a recent work \cite{SY20a}, where the authors extended the high-low method of Bourgain in the hyperbolic setting.
-They had similar issue with the convolution theorem, but they managed to recover the smoothing estimate on the Duhamel term via the local smoothing estimate combining the radial Sobolev embedding.
+They had similar issue with the convolution theorem, and they managed to recover the smoothing estimate on the Duhamel term via the local smoothing estimate combining the radial Sobolev embedding.
 However, one does not expect to hold such local smoothing estimates on the compact domains.